GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    > 4 On the contrary, we speak as men approved by God to be entrusted with the gospel.
 We are not trying to please men but God, who tests our hearts” (1 Thess.
 2:2-4).

-   - a.
-The right motive is to please God, not men.
+   - The right motive is to please God, not men.

-   - b.
-When the motive is impure, people will stop working out their salvation at the first sign of inconvenience or difficulty.
+   - When the motive is impure, people will stop working out their salvation at the first sign of inconvenience or difficulty.

 3. James also writes: